jakob-bagterp/colorist-for-python/docs/reference/effects-and-styling.md

     ![Example of terminal message with underline and bold text](../assets/images/examples/effect_custom_text_underline_bold.png)

 !!! tip
     Similar to `Color.OFF`, remember to turn off an effect with the relevant reset option (e.g `Effect.BOLD_OFF`, `Effect.DIM_OFF`, etc. or even just `Effect.OFF`) every time you want to revert back to the default terminal text style.
-Otherwise the effect may spill over and into other terminal messages.
+Otherwise, the effect may spill over and into other terminal messages.